dynamium/lv_cxx_bindgen/README.md

 In short, the whole process can be simplified to 3 main steps:

 - Parsing
-- Grouping
+- Conversion
 - Generation

-The first step is the simplest one, it just parses a JSON API map file, extracts all relevant data, and does some simplification/processing on that data.
+The first step is the simplest one, it just parses a JSON API map file and extracts all relevant data.

-The second step then groups all items inside that list in, well, groups, for example "this group of functions should result in a class", or "this group of functions should result in a namespace" etc.
+The second step converts that map file to High-level Abstract Syntax Tree (HL-AST), which represents the entire C++ binding in a high-level format.
+That step is the most interesting one, because this one does the fun stuff - converting the C API into idiomatic C++ code.

-And the best for last, the third step consists of actually converting allat into actual C++ code.
-That shit is done manually, for plain efficiency and also ease of understanding what is actually going on.
+And the (not-so) best for last, the third step consists of actually converting allat into actual C++ code.
+That shit is done manually (without any codegen library), for plain efficiency and also ease of understanding what is actually going on.
 Also, an additional `clang-format` run can be named a "three and a half" step, because it's part of codegen, but not part of the actual generator.

 So, a full process can be described like this:

 - Extraction
     - Parsing of `lvgl.json` (a.k.a.
 LVGL API Map)
-    - Function list extraction and simplification (removal of singular void args, etc)
+    - Function list extraction
     - Typedef/struct/enum/etc extraction and combination (combining anonymous struct with its associated typedef for example)
+- HL-AST (High-level Abstract Syntax Tree) generation
-- Function grouping
+    - Function processing/generation
-    - In namespaces
-    - In classes
-    - Function arguments transformation for more idiomatic C++
+        - Argument conversion for more idiomatic C++
+        - Argument filtering (removal of singular void args, like `lv_init(void)`)
+    - Struct processing/generation
+        - Replace *char with std::string, function pointers with std::function,
+        and other stuff when applicable (configurable via CLI)
+    - Enum processing/generation
+        - Generate as enum classes
+    - Namespace generation
+        - Group by function/struct/enum namespace (lv_<namespace>)
+    - Class generation
+        - Group by function/struct/enum namespace (lv_<namespace>)
+        - Create constructors from lv_<namespace>_create functions
 - Generation
-    - Conversion of groups into output AST
+    - Conversion of HL-AST to LL-AST (Low-level Abstract Syntax Tree)
-    - AST to source code generation
+    - LL-AST to source code generation
     - clang-format run over generated code

 ## FAQ